AgnostiqHQ/covalent/doc/source/api/executors/awsplugins.rst

    pip install covalent-aws-plugins

+This will ensure that all the AWS executor plugins listed below are installed.

 .. note::

    Users may require `Docker <https://docs.docker.com/get-docker/>`_ and `Terraform <https://www.terraform.io/downloads>`_ to be installed to use the Braket & EC2 plugins respectively.